 The stage is to the left and the audience seating area is to the right.
-It is general seating, which means you can choose whichever seat you like.
-The Metro can fit 172 seats in total.
-The seats of the chairs fold down when you sit on them, and spring back up when you stand.
+There are seats for one person, tables of 2 and tables of 4.
+You will be assigned a table number and shown where it is by a volunteer usher.
+The Metro can fit 92 people in total.
+The red single seats fold down when you sit on them, and spring back up when you stand.